 Stop using plastic bags

 More than a trillion plastic bags are used every year, which is a scary amount.
 Though they are very convenient, they are equally harmful.
 Carrying your cloth bags for shopping, you can reduce the use of plastic bags.
 Also, the use of bags can be a good alternative for plastic bags.
+Apart from reducing plastic usage, composting can be a beneficial tool in reducing the amount of plastic waste generated by individuals and households.
+You can even compost bread to reduce the amount of organic waste.

 Liquid soaps, shampoos, detergents, and lots of cosmetics have added to the use of bottles in our daily routines.
 Shifting from liquid soaps to bar soaps, shampoo bars, and opting for cosmetics sold in eco-friendly containers are some ways to start going plastic-free.